-In terms of community building, a common refrain in the documents and data provided was the significant "cohort" nature of the CSGF, especially relative to other interdisciplinary doctoral fellowship programs.
+In terms of community building, a common refrain in the documents and data provided was the significant "cohort" nature of the CSGF, especially relative to other interdisciplinary doctoral programs of Fellowships.
 In addition to the program review and practicum, this community aspect is engineered in ways such as an annual Communicate Your Science & Engineering (CYSE) essay contest, a Slack space managed by and for students and alumni, and the establishment of an alumni association (independent of Krell and the PIs).
-According to the 2022 longitudinal study [1], over half of alumni report that they have stayed in touch with other CSGF recipients and over 40% report that they have stayed in touch with other CSGF recipients and over 40% of alumni reported that the CSGF program actively took steps to make them feel included as a member of the CSGF community.
+According to the 2022 longitudinal study [R1], over half of alumni report that they have stayed in touch with other CSGF recipients and over 40% report that they have stayed in touch with their Laboratory practicum supervisor.
+Additionally, over 80% of alumni reported that the CSGF program actively took steps to make them feel included as a member of the CSGF community.
 A contributing factor to the benefits of this cohort nature is the increased breadth of students.
-For example, over the past five years, the 170 fellowships awarded reflect 101 distinct undergraduate institutions, a key signal of the breadth of perspectives contributing to the CSGF cohort.
+For example, over the past five years, the 170 Fellowships awarded reflect 101 distinct undergraduate institutions, a key signal of the breadth of perspectives contributing to the CSGF cohort.
 This breadth is mirrored by the breadth of research topics pursued by current students, ranging from the study of crop traits in corn to the understanding of exoplanets to developing state-level digital twins for the spread of epidemics.

-A final structural benefit to students is the close tracking and agile response to changes over the course of their fellowship.
+A final structural aspect meant to benefit students is the close tracking and agile response to changes over the course of their fellowship.
 Krell staff hold regular office hours for students and are continuously available - via slack, email, phone, etc. - to support students with concerns and issues.
-Krell staff and steering committee members also leverage their significant experience across many doctoral programs to direct students to appropriate resources and effective solutions.
+Krell staff and steering committee members also leverage their significant experience across diverse doctoral programs to direct students to appropriate resources and effective solutions.
 For example, when students encounter interpersonal challenges with their academic advisor or research group, the fellowship PIs and Krell staff, in consultation with the steering committee, work with the fellow to find resolution, from reaching out to the fellow's department and advisor to helping the student find a new research group at that or another university.
 A key advantage of the fellowship being connected to the student, and not the institution or advisor, is that it provides flexibility for the student to change advisors or institutions if that is in their best interest.
-It is also noteworthy that the Fellowship agilely transitioned to virtual practicums at the onset of the COVID 19 pandemic, with most students noting that they were "able to establish and maintain important connections and receive mentoring from their advisor and others that led to enhancements in their skills and knowledge" [1].
-The Fellowship routinely solicits feedback from students annually following the program review meeting, and surveys alumni annually on employment, achievements, and contact information.
+It is also noteworthy that the Fellowship agilely transitioned to virtual practicums at the onset of the COVID19 pandemic, with most students noting that they were "able to establish and maintain important connections and receive mentoring from their advisor and others that led to enhancements in their skills and knowledge" [R1].
+The Fellowship also routinely solicits feedback from students annually following the program review meeting and surveys alumni annually on employment, achievements, and contact information.

 As the fellowship continues to grow and evolve over time, it is important that the CSGF program continues to re-evaluate, augment, and substitute these structural elements to maximize the impact and cohort/community nature of high value to students.
-The committee identified six areas of evolution for consideration by the program.
-These are identified in recommendation (R5) in the Executive Summary and discussed in detail within the report section responding to Q7.